David García (footballer, born 1994)

-David García Zubiria (born 14 February 1994) is a Spanish professional footballer who plays for CA Osasuna as a central defender or central midfielder.
+David García Zubiria (born 14 February 1994) is a Spanish professional footballer who plays as a centre-back for Qatar Stars League club Al-Rayyan.

+He spent the vast majority of his career contracted to Osasuna, making 305 appearances and winning the Segunda División in 2019.

+In 2023, García played three times with Spain.

 Club career

+Osasuna

 Born in Pamplona, Navarre, García finished joined CA Osasuna's youth setup in 2003, aged nine.
-He made his senior debut in 2011–12 season with the reserves in the Segunda División B, but appeared more regularly with the Juvenil side.
+He made his senior debut in 2011–12 season with the reserves in the Segunda División B, but appeared more regularly for the Juvenil side.

-García was called up to the main squad for the pre-season by manager Jan Urban in the summer of 2014, and scored the last of a 4–0 win against Brentford.
+García was called up to the main squad for the 2014 preseason by manager Jan Urban, and scored the last goal of a 4–0 win against Brentford.
 He played his first match as a professional on 30 August, starting in the 1–1 Segunda División away draw with Real Zaragoza.

-On 26 January 2015, García signed a contract extension with the club running until 2019.
-He scored his first professional goal on 31 May, his team's last in the 2–0 home victory over Recreativo de Huelva.
+On 26 January 2015, García agreed to an extension with the club running until 2019.
+He scored his first goal in the second tier on 31 May, closing the 2–0 home victory over Recreativo de Huelva.
 On 7 June, in the last round of the campaign and with the team needing one point to avoid a second consecutive relegation, he scored in the 78th minute of an eventual 2–2 draw at CE Sabadell FC.

 García made his La Liga debut on 19 August 2016, starting in a 1–1 away draw against Málaga CF. He scored his first goal in the competition on 10 September, but in a 5–2 loss at Real Madrid.

 On 17 January 2018, García was loaned to Cultural y Deportiva Leonesa of the second division until June.
+After returning to the El Sadar Stadium, he quickly became an undisputed starter for new coach Jagoba Arrasate, signing a new five-year contract in May 2021 and making the team of the season in 2021–22.

+Al-Rayyan

+On 1 August 2024, aged 30, García moved abroad for the first time in his career, agreeing to a deal at Qatar Stars League club Al-Rayyan SC for a fee of €8.75 million, with a further 2.5 million on variables.

 International career

-On 17 March 2023, García received his first call-up to the Spain national team for the UEFA Euro 2024 qualifying matches against Norway and Scotland.
+García received his first call-up to the Spain national team on 17 March 2023, for UEFA Euro 2024 qualifiers against Norway and Scotland.
+He won his first cap 11 days later at the age of 29, playing the entire 2–0 loss in Glasgow.